 But I think I’ve now got a grip (so at last, here’s my advice to anyone else in the same position, needing to downsize).
 It’s a question of stopping looking backwards and instead thinking, realistically, about what I might want to think about seriously over the coming few years, and then aiming to cut right down to (a still generous) working library around and about that.
 So instead of daunting shelves of books reminding me about what I’m not going to do, there’ll be a much smaller and more cheering collection of books to encourage me in what I might really want to do.
 The power of positive thinking, eh?

 At least, that’s the plan.
 I’ll let you know how it goes.

 And in the event, I surprised myself.
-A few years on, I can’t remember one occasion when I’ve been kicking myself, really regretting some book I got rid of.
+A few years on, I can remember only one occasion when I’ve been kicking myself, really regretting some book I got rid of.
 Though I confess I do seem to have acquired more books.
 Can’t imagine how that happened.
 Time, I suppose, for another sort-out …